 So now I have a pile of things to set up and talk about at Indy,all of which is possible because of the friends who’s web sites I frequent and who let loose with their ideas.

-The post "I Get Web 2.0ed With a Little Help From My Friends" was originally thawed from a previous ice age and melted at CogDogBlog (http://cogdogblog.com/2007/06/friends/) on June 1, 2007.
+The post "I Get Web 2.0ed With a Little Help From My Friends" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (http://cogdogblog.com/2007/06/friends/) on June 1, 2007.